paulinho-16/MEIC-ASSO/docs/authentication.md

 import auth from '@/middleware/auth' router.get(PATH, auth.verifySessionToken, HANDLER)`
 ```
-If you need to know who is accessing your endpoint, you can access the id of the user, which will be set by our middleware in the request body (`req.body.id`).
+If you need to know who is accessing your endpoint, you can access the ID of the user, which will be set by our middleware in the request body (`req.body.id`).

-In the file that contains the authentication routes, you can find an example route (`testAuth`), which returns as a response the id of the user if a valid access token is provided.
+In the file that contains the authentication routes, you can find an example route (`testAuth`), which returns as a response the ID of the user if a valid access token is provided.
 Otherwise, an error message will be returned.